 The elegant old bungalow built in 1808 is in the possession of carrit moran&co., renowned tea brokers, who now use it as their residence. the house was once a boat club.

 This magnificent building constructed by Samuel S. Koder of the Cochin electric company in 1808 is a supreme example of the transition from colonial to indo-European architecture.
-Features like verandah seats at the entrance, floor tiles set in a chess board pattern, red coloured brick like facade, carved wood furniture and a wooden bridge connecting to a separate structure across the street are all unique to this bungalow.
+Features like verandah seats at the entrance, floor tiles set in a chess board pattern, a red-colored brick-like facade, carved wood furniture, and a wooden bridge connecting to a separate structure across the street are all unique to this bungalow.

-Once a warehouse, this heritage bungalow built in 1808, Houses a high school today.
+Once a warehouse, this heritage bungalow was built in 1808, Houses a high school today.

 Santa Cruz Basilica

-This Historic church was built by the portuguese and elevated to a cathedral by pope paul IV in 1558. in 1795 it fell into the hands of the british when they took over kochi, and was demolished. about a hundred years later Bishop Dom Gomez f erreira commissioned a new proclaimed a Basilsca in 1984 by pope john pal ll.
+This Historic church was built by the Portuguese and elevated to a cathedral by pope paul IV in 1558. in 1795 it fell into the hands of the British when they took over Kochi and was demolished. about a hundred years later Bishop Dom Gomez f Ferreira commissioned a new proclaimed Basilica in 1984 by pope john paul ll.

 Loafer’s Corner / Princess Street

-Believed to have been the residence of Vasco da gama, this is one of the oldest Portuguese residences in fort Kochi. built in the early sixteenth century, vasco house sports the typical European glass paned windows and balcony um verandahs characteristic of the times.
-VOC Gate : the large wooden gate facing the parade ground, with the monogram [voc] of the once mighty Dutch East india Company Carved on it was built in 1740.
+Believed to have been the residence of Vasco da Gama, this is one of the oldest Portuguese residences in fort Kochi. built in the early sixteenth century, the Vasco House sports the typical European glass paned windows and balcony um verandahs characteristic of the times.
+VOC Gate: the large wooden gate facing the parade ground, with the monogram [voc] of the once mighty Dutch East India Company Carved on it was built in 1740.

 The United Club

-Once upon a time one of the four elite clubs of the British in Kochi, the united club today serves two roles- as class room for the nearby St. Francis primary school by day and as card room for the current members by evening. until 1907 , the building housed the offices of the fort Kochi municipality .
+Once upon a time one of the four elite clubs of the British in Kochi, the united club today serves two roles- as a classroom for the nearby St. Francis primary school by day and as a card room for the current members by evening. until 1907, the building housed the offices of the fort Kochi municipality.

 The Bishop’s House

-Built in 1506 as the residence of the Portuguese governor, the bishop’s house stands on a little hillock near the parade ground. the facade of the house is characterized by large Gothic arches, and has a circular garden path winding up to the main entrance. the building was acquired by a Dom jos Gomes Ferreira, the 27th bishop of the diocese of kochi whose jurisdiction extended over Burma ,Malaya and Ceylon, in addition to India.
+Built-in 1506 as the residence of the Portuguese governor, the bishop’s house stands on a little hillock near the parade ground. the facade of the house is characterized by large Gothic arches and has a circular garden path winding up to the main entrance. the building was acquired by Dom Jos Gomes Ferreira, the 27th bishop of the diocese of Kochi whose jurisdiction extended over Burma, Malaya, and Ceylon, in addition to India.

-This bastion of the Portuguese in Kochi was a symbol of the strategic alliance between the maharajah of Kochi and the monarch of Portugal, after whom it was named. built in 1503 the fort was reinforced in 1538. by 1806 the dutch,and the later the British, had destroyed most of the fort wall and its bastions. today, remains of this once imposing structure can be seen along the beach.
+This bastion of the Portuguese in Kochi was a symbol of the strategic alliance between the maharajah of Kochi and the monarch of Portugal, after whom it was named.
+In built-in 1503 the fort was reinforced in 1538. by 1806 the dutch, and later the British, had destroyed most of the fort wall and its bastions. today remains of this once imposing structure can be seen along the beach.

 The Dutch Cemetery

-The tomb stone here are the most authentic record of hundreds of Europeans who left their homeland on a mission to expand their colonial empires and changed the consecrated in 1724 and is today managed by the church of south India.
+The tombstone here is the most authentic record of hundreds of Europeans who left their homeland on a mission to expand their colonial empires and changed consecrated in 1724 and is today managed by the church of south India.

-Built in 1503 by Portuguese Franciscan Friars, this is India’s oldest European church.
-This was initially built of timber and later reconstructed in stone masonry. it was restored in 1779 by the protestant dutch, converted to an Anglican church by the British in 1795 and is at present governed by the church of south India.
-Vasco da Gama was buried here 1524 before his remains were moved to Lisbon, portugal. the tombstone still remains.
+Built-in 1503 by Portuguese Franciscan Friars, this is India’s oldest European church.
+This was initially built of timber and later reconstructed in stone masonry. it was restored in 1779 by the protestant dutch, converted to an Anglican church by the British in 1795, and is at present governed by the church of south India.
+Vasco da Gama was buried here in 1524 before his remains were moved to Lisbon, Portugal. the tombstone still remains.

-Built in the indo-European style way back in 1667, the bungalow gets its name from its location on the site of the Stromberg Bastion of the old Dutch fort. the building blends beautifully into the circular structure of the bastion, has a tiled roof and a typical first floor Verandah in wood along its front portion.
-Though it has been said that a network of secret tunnels runs beneath the bungalow, none have been found. today the bungalow is the official residence of the sub collector.
+Built-in the indo-European style way back in 1667, the bungalow gets its name from its location on the site of the Stromberg Bastion of the old Dutch fort. the building blends beautifully into the circular structure of the bastion and has a tiled roof and a typical first-floor Verandah in wood along its front portion.
+Though it has been said that a network of secret tunnels runs beneath the bungalow, none have been found. today the bungalow is the official residence of the sub-collector.

 Mattancherry Palace [ Dutch Palace ]

-Constructed in 1568 this is the oldest synagogue in the commonwealth.
-Destroyed in a shelling during the Portuguese Raid in 1662, it was rebuilt two year later by the dutch.
-Known for mid 18th century hand painted, willow patterned floor tiles from. canton in china, a clock tower, Hebrew inscriptions on stone slabs, great scrolls of the old testament, ancient scripts on copper plates etc.
+Constructed in 1568 this is the oldest synagogue in the Commonwealth.
+Destroyed in a shelling during the Portuguese Raid in 1662, it was rebuilt two years later by the dutch.
+Known for mid-18th century hand-painted, willow patterned floor tiles. canton in china, a clock tower, Hebrew inscriptions on stone slabs, great scrolls of the old testament, ancient scripts on copper plates, etc.

-The area around the synagogue is a Centre of Spice trade and curio shops. this is best window shopping area also.
+The area around the synagogue is a Centre of the Spice trade and curio shops. this is the best window shopping area also.

 This island is famous for its palace of the same name. the bolgatty palace was built in 1744 by the Dutch and later taken over by the British.
-Today it is a hote run by the kerala tourism development corporation, with a small golf course and special honeymoon cottages.
+Today it is a Kerala tourism five-star resort run by the Kerala tourism development corporation, with a small golf course and special honeymoon cottages.

 The Hill Palace Museum

-10 kilometer from the Kochi.
+10 kilometers from the Kochi.
 Hill palace, The official residence of the erstwhile Kochi Royal Family, was built in 1865. the palace complex consists of 49 buildings in the traditional architectural style of Kerala and is surrounded by 52 acres of terraced land with a deer park and facilities for horse riding.
-A full fledged ethno-archaeological museum and Kerala’s first ever heritage museum are the main attractions.
-Displayed inside the thirteen galleries are oil paintings, 19th century paintings. murals, sculptures in stone and plaster of Paris, manuscripts, inscriptions and coins belonging to the royal family.
+A full-fledged ethnoarchaeological museum and Kerala’s first-ever heritage museum are the main attractions.
+Displayed inside the thirteen galleries are oil paintings and 19th-century paintings. murals, sculptures in stone and plaster of Paris, manuscripts, inscriptions, and coins belonging to the royal family.

 Parikshith Thamouran Museum

-Marine Drive is one of the local window shopping area. and beautiful walkway. with sunset boating area …
+Marine Drive is one of the local window shopping areas. and a beautiful walkway. with sunset boating cruise area.